 Roger Tuivasa-Sheck starred (garnering three Dally M points, which ultimately saw him clinch the Medal) in a hard-fought 20-16 win over the also-ran Raiders.

-The clubs’ reversal of fortunes in 2019 was exemplified by the Raiders’ late-season visit to Mt Smart.
+The clubs’ reversal of fortunes in 2019 – a year that saw assistant coach McFadden leave Stephen Kearney’s staff for Ricky Stuart’s – was exemplified by the Raiders’ late-season visit to Mt Smart.
 The Warriors produced arguably their most listless performance of a poor campaign as they crashed 46-12 to the Green Machine.

 Warriors reject Charnze Nicoll-Klokstad enjoyed a fine return to Auckland in Raiders colours, while winger Bailey Simonsson – son of former All Black and North Sydney flyer Paul – scored two tries.
 The lone bright spot for the Warriors was a two-try effort off the bench from rookie playmaker Chanel Harris-Tavita.

 But just five weeks later, the Warriors stunned the grand final-bound (and admittedly depleted) Raiders 24-20 in the final round in Canberra.
 Down 20-12 with 13 minutes to go, a try-of-the-season contender finished off by Roger Tuivasa-Sheck put the Warriors back in the frame before Blake Green dummied through for the 76th-minute match-winner.

 The Raiders cruised to a 20-6 win on the Gold Coast in Round 2 of 2020, just prior to the two-month suspension of the NRL season due to the COVID-19 pandemic.
 British duo Josh Hodgson and Elliott Whitehead starred for the Raiders, while the Warriors’ only respite came from a late penalty try awarded to Kodi Nikorima.